Ab0ut47Pandas/CIDM4360/README.md

 For detailed information on the project's structure and components, please refer to the [Documentation](/CHANGELOG.md) section.

-Thank you for visiting our project!
+Thank you for visiting my project!

 ---

-© [Nathan E], CIDM4360
+© Nathan E, CIDM4360